amgarton47/CS62data-structures/OnDiskSort/project/README.md

 2. You will also need a directory in which to put the files to be sorted.
 We suggest you create a directory called `sorting_run` in your project directory.
 In that directory put a file containing a copy of King's
 “I have a dream” speech.
 It is in a file named "Ihaveadream.txt" and is in with files from last week’s assignment.
-Be sure to name these exactly as given here, and make sure the directory `sorting_run` is in the same directory as the `.class` files from your program.
+Be sure to name these exactly as given here, and make sure the directory `sorting_run` is in the same directory as the `src` and `bin` directories.
 (If not, then the program won’t find them and it will crash!)
 See the main method of `OnDiskSort` for the names.
 Note that we may test your code using a different directory for temporary files, so your code shouldnt use the name sorting run except in its main method as a default value.